 If your Microsoft account has been compromised, it means that someone might be using your account to access your personal info or send spam.
-We can help you recover your account, and help this from happening again.
+We can help you to recover your account and stop this from happening again.

 For more info about Microsoft accounts, see What is a Microsoft account?

 If you think your Microsoft account has been compromised, you should try to sign in to it online.

 Do one of the following: